weldr/lorax/docs/mkksiso.rst

 How it works
 ------------

-``mkksiso`` first examines the system to make sure the tools it needs are installed, it will work with ``xorrisofs`` or ``mkisofs`` installed.
-It mounts the source iso, and copies the directories that need to be modified to a temporary directory.
+``mkksiso`` only depends on ``xorriso`` and ``isomd5sum``.
+It takes advantage of ``xorriso``'s ability to extract files, replace files, and add files to the iso without need to mount it.

-It then modifies the boot configuration files to include the ``inst.ks`` command, and checks to see if the original iso supports EFI.
-If it does it regenerates the EFI boot images with the new configuration, and then runs the available iso creation tool to add the new files and directories to the new iso.
-If the architecture is ``x86_64`` it will also make sure the iso can be booted as an iso or from a USB stick (hybridiso).
+``mkksiso`` extracts all of the config files it knows about, and then modifies the boot configuration files to include the ``inst.ks`` command.
+It adds any extra command line arguments you specify, and then builds the new iso with the configuration files replaced, and new files and directories added.

 The last step is to update the iso checksums so that booting with test enabled will pass.
+It uses ``implantisomd5`` from the ``isomd5sum`` project.